-- Nortek Acoustic Wave and Current (AWAC) 600kHz: From June 2023 to August 2024 two AWACs have been deployed on frames on the seabed at three different sites and used to measure water depth, currents through the water column and waves.
+- Nortek Acoustic Wave and Current (AWAC) 600kHz: Up to June 2024 two AWACs have been deployed on frames on the seabed at three different sites and used to measure water depth, currents through the water column and waves.
 Current measurements were undertaken every 10 minutes with each measurement representing the average over a 120 second burst.
 Wave measurements were undertaken every hour and were based on 4096 samples collected at a sampling rate of 2 Hertz (Hz).
-The AWAC acoustic sensors were facing upward and located approximately 1.2 m above the seabed. - Nortek Signature 500/1000 Acoustic Doppler Current Profiler (ADCP): From September 2023 to August 2024 four Signature 500/1000 ADCPs have been deployed on frames on the seabed at nine different sites and used to measured water depth, currents through the water column and waves.
+The AWAC acoustic sensors were facing upward and located approximately 1.2 m above the seabed. - Nortek Signature 500/1000 Acoustic Doppler Current Profiler (ADCP): Up to June 2024 three Signature 500/1000 ADCPs have been deployed on frames on the seabed at six different sites and used to measured water depth, currents through the water column and waves.
 Current measurements were undertaken every 10 minutes with each measurement representing the average over a 120 second burst.
 Wave measurements were undertaken every hour and were based on 4096 samples collected at a sampling rate of 2 Hertz (Hz).
-The ADCP acoustic sensors were facing upward and located approximately 1.2 m above the seabed. - LI-COR LI-1500 light sensor: From September 2023 to August 2024 LI-CORs have been attached to the AWAC or Signature 500/1000 ADCP frames and the four seabed frame locations (Pos-12 to Pos-15) and used to measure the available benthic light at the seabed at seven different sites.
+The ADCP acoustic sensors were facing upward and located approximately 1.2 m above the seabed. - LI-COR LI-1500 light sensor: Up to June 2024 LI-CORs have been attached to the AWAC or Signature 500/1000 ADCP frames and the four seabed frame locations (Pos-12 to Pos-15) and used to measure the available benthic light at the seabed at seven different sites.
 The instruments had an upward and a downward facing light sensor.
 The frequency that the instruments have been setup to record the benthic light has been variable between the deployments, typically for all of the shorter duration deployments (1-2 days) the instruments have been setup to measure the benthic light every 10 seconds, while for the longer duration deployments (more than 2 days) the instruments have been setup to measure every 30 minutes, with each measurement representing the average over a 60 second burst, to preserve battery life.
-The LI-COR sensors were located approximately 0.6 m (downward) and 0.7 m (upward) above the seabed.
-Due to an issue with the instruments they only measured data for a duration of up to eight days. - Dataflow Odyssey Xtreem Submersible Photosynthetic Active Radiation (PAR) logger (Odyssey loggers): Due to the LI-COR instruments only being able to measure benthic light for a duration of up to eight days, between March and August 2024 up to eight Odyssey loggers were deployed in addition to/in place of the LI-COR sensors.
-The Odyssey loggers were included at the four seabed frame locations from March to August 2024 (Pos-12 to Pos-15 shown in Figure 3) and at the four AWAC frame locations from June to August 2024.
-The instruments were used to measure the available benthic light at the seabed over the entire deployment durations.
+The LI-COR sensors were located approximately 0.6 m (downward) and 0.7 m (upward) above the seabed. - Dataflow Odyssey Xtreem Submersible Photosynthetic Active Radiation (PAR) logger (Odyssey loggers): Up to June 2024 four Odyssey loggers were deployed in addition to the LI-COR sensor at the four seabed frame locations (Pos-12 to Pos-15 shown in Figure 3).
+The instruments were used to measure the available benthic light at the seabed.
 The instruments were configured to record the benthic light every 15 minutes.
-The Odyssey sensor was located approximately 1.1 m above the seabed. - Manta/WiMo multi-sonde probes: From September 2023 to August 2024 Manta or WiMo multi-sonde probes were attached to the AWAC and Signature 500/1000 ADCP frames on the seabed and the four seabed frame locations (Pos-12 to Pos-15) and used to measure the near-bed temperature, salinity, depth/pressure and turbidity.
+The Odyssey sensor was located approximately 1.1 m above the seabed. - Manta/WiMo multi-sonde probes: Up to June 2024 Manta or WiMo multi-sonde probes were attached to the AWAC and Signature 500/1000 ADCP frames on the seabed and the four seabed frame locations (Pos-12 to Pos-15) and used to measure the near-bed temperature, salinity, depth/pressure and turbidity.
 The instruments were configured to record every 10 minutes, with each measurement representing the average over a 16 second burst, except for site AWAC-07 from October 2023 to March 2024 which recorded at 1-hour intervals due to the longer duration of the deployment.
 The Manta/WiMo sensors were located approximately 1.0 m above the seabed.